SriD647/Agenda-Planner-WEB-API/README.md

 Please follow the following steps to install a local copy of project:<br>

-1. Copy the following HTTPs link of the remote repository: <a href="https://github.com/SriD647/Week11-Homework.git">SSD</a><br>
+1. Copy the following HTTPs link of the remote repository: `https://github.com/SriD647/Week11-Homework.git`<br>

-2. Use following command on terminal to create local directory on computer at location of your choice.
+2. Use the following command on terminal to create local directory on your computer at a location of your choice.
 This directory will host the local repository.
  <br><br>``mkdir filename``<br>

    Make sure to be in that file using the terminal command:<br><br>``cd filename `` <br>